So You Think You Can Dance (American TV series) season 2: Vegas week

-One hundred and sixteen dancers were invited for a week of training to the Aladdin hotel (now Planet Hollywood Resort and Casino) in Las Vegas, Nevada.
+One hundred and sixteen contestants were invited for a week of training to the Aladdin hotel (now Planet Hollywood Resort and Casino) in Las Vegas, Nevada.
 This training included hip-hop choreography taught by Shane Sparks, samba choreography taught by Mary Murphy with assistance from season 1 contestant Artem Chigvinsev, a contemporary routine taught by Mia Michaels, and training from Brian Friedman, who described his choreography as a fusion of jazz and hip-hop.
-The original group of dancers was eventually whittled down to 41, from which the judges chose their top 20.
+The original group of contestants was eventually whittled down to 41, from which the judges chose their top 20.